Dammit

-"Dammit" (sometimes subtitled "Growing Up") is a song by American rock band Blink-182, released on September 23, 1997, as the second single from the group's second studio album, Dude Ranch (1997).
+"Dammit" (sometimes subtitled "Growing Up") is a song by American rock band Blink-182, released on September 1997, as the second single from the group's second studio album, Dude Ranch (1997).
 Written by bassist Mark Hoppus, the song concerns maturity and growing older.
 It was written about a fictional breakup and the difficulty of seeing a former partner with another.

-The song became the band's first hit single, reaching number 11 on Billboard's Hot Modern Rock Tracks chart, and receiving heavy airplay on several key US stations.
+The song reached number 11 on Billboard's Hot Modern Rock Tracks chart, and receiving heavy airplay on several key US stations.
 The song's music video was shot by directors Darren Doane and Ken Daurio, previous collaborators with the group, and depicts the trio attending a "sneak preview" at a cinema where Hoppus attempts to win his ex-girlfriend back.
-"Dammit" was later featured on the band's Greatest Hits (with a drumroll added), and it has been covered by a number of artists.
+"Dammit" was later featured on the band's Greatest Hits, and it has been covered by a number of artists.